Smaller crowds challenge Putin after Russia poll

 "The road will be long and hard, it will be no quick struggle, but we will do it all.
 Russia will be free - Russia demands change!" liberal leader Grigory Yavlinsky told the crowd.

-Even though international vote monitors say the election was skewed in his favour, opposition leaders have been forced by the margin of victory to acknowledge that Putin was the winner.
+Even though international vote monitors say the election was skewed in his favor, opposition leaders have been forced by the margin of victory to acknowledge that Putin was the winner.

 Officials results showed the prime minister and former KGB spy won almost 64 percent of votes and put the runner-up, Communist Gennady Zyuganov, on less than 18 percent.